 Spring Winter and the economic malaise we are embattled with.
 In the words of Richard Kimball, co-founder of Project Vote Smart, “Somewhere, politicians decided it was more efficient to move us emotionally, than persuade us intellectually.”

 Voter turnout in US Presidential elections is usually a shade over 50%.
 Mid-term elections are traditionally 15-20 points lower it seems.
 Most seem to think that’s deplorably low, but I’m still stuck on the lack of knowledge of the American populace.
-49% of Americans don’t know that we dropped the nuclear bomb, and nobody else has yet?
+49% of Americans don’t know that we are the only country to drop a nuclear bomb in war.
 That’s what is truly deplorable!

 I admit, I once nagged an old friend to vote in every election, as I said it was his civic duty.
 In hindsight, I realize I was wrong.
 If someone doesn’t take in interest in the election (which I contend we all should) then they ought not vote.

-There has recently been much talk about voter suppression, in regard to laws that require a government issued ID to vote.
-Although IDs are required for a great many tasks and it seems challenging to be a productive and law-abiding citizen without one, some say getting an ID is too onerous of a requirement.
-I would argue that if it is not worth your time to get an ID to vote, and it’s not worth your time to register for an absentee ballot (which I’ve done three times and never needed an ID) then you don’t really need to bother voting anyway.
+There has recently been much talk about voter “suppression,” in regard to laws that require a government issued ID to vote.
+Although IDs are required for a great many tasks and it seems challenging to be a productive citizen without one, some say getting an ID is too onerous of a requirement.
+If it is not worth your time to get an ID or request an absentee ballot (which I’ve done three times and never needed an ID) then should you really bother voting anyway?